ClusterCockpit/cc-metric-collector/collectors/rocmsmiMetric.md

 The metrics sent by the `rocm_smi` collector use `accelerator` as `type` tag.
 For the `type-id`, it uses the device handle index by default.
 With the `use_pci_info_as_type_id` option, the PCI ID is used instead.
 If both values should be added as tags, activate the `add_pci_info_tag` option.
 It uses the device handle index as `type-id` and adds the PCI ID as separate `pci_identifier` tag.

-Optionally, it is possible to add the board part number and the serial to the meta informations.
+Optionally, it is possible to add the serial to the meta informations.
 They are not sent to the sinks (if not configured otherwise).

 Metrics: